 result = converter.convert(file_path)

-Docling processes the document using its ML pipeline (layout analysis, OCR via RapidOCR, table detection).
-Processing time varies with GPU availability — the example ran in ~17 seconds on a CUDA-enabled machine.
+Docling processes the document with its ML pipeline: layout analysis, OCR via RapidOCR, and table detection.
+Processing time depends on the GPU.
+This example ran in about 17 seconds on a CUDA-enabled machine.

 os.makedirs("docling", exist_ok=True)